labattaria/pizza-day/README.md

 - **useReducer** - Alternative to useState for managing complex state logic using reducers
 - **Redux Toolkit (store, reducers, actions)** - Simplifies Redux setup and state management with standard best practices
 - **Redux Toolkit createAsyncThunk** - Utility for handling asynchronous logic and side effects in Redux
-- **useRef** - Stores a mutable reference to a DOM element or a value without causing re-renders
+- **useRef** - Stores a reference to a DOM element or a value without causing re-renders
 - **forwardRef** - Forwards a ref through a component to access a child’s DOM node or instance
 - **React.lazy** - Dynamically loads components only when they are needed
 - **Suspense** - Displays a fallback (like a loader) while lazy-loaded components are being fetched